Welcome to Troop 61

 The money that is raised during this sale covers most of our operational costs for the year.

-Information about outings will be provided through the troop newsletter, announcements at troop meetings, patrol meetings, the website, and through flyers that may be mailed or handed out at meetings.
+Information about outings will be provided via announcements at troop meetings, patrol meetings, the website, and through flyers that may handed out at meetings.
 Included will be the cost, payment deadline, destination, departure time, and estimated time of return.

-A Scout must have a parent sign “The Book”, which serves as the permission slip for the trip.
+A Scout must have a parent sign a permission slip for the trip.
 No one will be allowed to go on a trip without this signature.
 We also require a current medical information form and would like to have a copy of his latest physical examination.

 Parents, please see that your Scout is at the stated departure point on time.
-We normally will drop the Scout off at his home at the completion of the trip, as close to our estimated return time as possible.
+We normally will drop all the Scouts off at the church hall upon the completion of the trip , as close to our estimated return time as possible.
 (It is Troop 61’s policy that we leave a camp site in better condition than we found it).

 Transportation for troop outings is provided by volunteer parents who usually remain with the troop and participate on the trip.
 There may be situations where we will rent a van, but we still need to have two (2) vehicles on the trip for safety reasons.
 Every trip requires at least two (2) adults.
-We prefer to have three (3) when possible, but enjoy having as many as want to attend.
+We prefer to have three (3) or more adults per trip and enjoy having as many as want to attend.

 In the event it becomes necessary to contact a Scout during a troop trip, the following procedure is requested: